Marion Coutts

 Energetic, coherent and strange, English Graphic presents an electrical storm of ideas and illuminations provocatively argued by one of our most brilliant writers on art.

-'There's no impasto in English Graphic, no overworked, painterly effects in the language to blur the perception of what you're looking at.
+"There's no impasto in English Graphic, no overworked, painterly effects in the language to blur the perception of what you're looking at.
 Instead you get precision and a hairline niceness of discrimination.
-Both paintings and writing are the fixed traces of a remarkable act of human attention – and they induce the gratifying illusion, for as long as you concentrate on them, that your own attention is just as refined'
+Both paintings and writing are the fixed traces of a remarkable act of human attention – and they induce the gratifying illusion, for as long as you concentrate on them, that your own attention is just as refined"

 Tom Sutcliffe.